Minyus/pipelinex/README.md

 PipelineX provides Python decorators for benchmarking.

-- `log_time` logs the difference of timestamp before and after running the function.
+- `log_time` logs the duration time of a function (difference of timestamp before and after running the function).

-  - Slightly modified version of [Kedro's log_time](https://github.com/quantumblacklabs/kedro/blob/develop/kedro/pipeline/decorators.py#L59)
+  - Slightly modified version of [Kedro's `log_time`](https://github.com/quantumblacklabs/kedro/blob/develop/kedro/pipeline/decorators.py#L59)

+- `mlflow_log_time` logs and stores the duration time in a MLflow's database in local or remote machine if MLflow is installed.

 - `mem_profile` logs the peak memory usage during running the function.